4711: In popular culture

 In the novella Breakfast at Tiffany's by Truman Capote, the famed lead character Holly Golightly uses 4711.

 In the film The Rocky Horror Picture Show, Dr. Frank N. Furter has '4711' tattooed on his thigh.

 Due to the cologne's usage as a surrogate alcohol, 4711 was the original telephone number of the Finnish Poison Information Centre.
 Currently, the number directs to the branch exchange of Helsinki University Hospital.

 In the 1991 Persian drama film Mother, directed by Ali Hatami, Mohammad Ibrahim (played by Mohammad Ali Keshavarz), mockingly says about his mentally disabled brother Gholamreza (played by Akbar Abdi): "Not that he is so fragrant as 4711, he is sitting in front of the wind at the window!"
 This line means that: "even though his body is not so fragrant, he is sitting in front of the wind so that the wind will carry his scent everywhere!" (a Persian proverb).

+Australian band Ammonia named one their songs from their 1998 album Eleventh Avenue "4711" after the Eau de Cologne.

+Thomas Pynchon's 2013 novel Bleeding Edge references 4711.
+Two of the novel's characters, one of whom is hyperosmic, discuss the cologne's history.